forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 Your code executes a database operation inside a loop statement.
 Modify your code to move the database operation outside the loop, then rescan your code.

-### RemoveUnusedMethod Rule
+### RemoveUnusedMethod Rule <a name='RemoveUnusedMethod'>#</a>

 RemoveUnusedMethod is a path-based analysis rule that detects many methods contained in your code that aren’t invoked from any entry points that Graph Engine recognizes.
-RemoveUnusedMethod detects methods contained in your code that aren’t invoked.
 It detects:

 - static methods
 - instance methods